MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning.md

 ### Securing your computation in a virtual network

-When deploying your AML compute cluster, you can configure your cluster to be provisioned inside a subnet of a [virtual network][virtual-network].
+When deploying your Machine Learning compute cluster, you can configure your cluster to be provisioned inside a subnet of a [virtual network][virtual-network].
 This allows the compute nodes in the cluster to communicate securely with other virtual machines.

 ### Protecting against malicious activity